SciRuby/daru-view/README.md

   Similarly for other libraries.

+  To update the all libraries Javascript file, run this command :

+    rake update_all

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.